 Applying to PEER Group

-PEER Group is all about process.
-It keeps our customers happy because they know what to expect and it keeps our applicants happy, because it’s easy to figure out what’s going on.
+At PEER Group, we’re all about process.
+Processes keep our customers happy because they know what to expect and they keep our applicants happy, because it’s easy for you to know what’s going on.

 Prepare your resume package in electronic format

 - A section that talks about your career objective.
 It’s better if we don’t have to guess what you are applying for.

-Make sure that your educational information is accurate and reflects whether your program was completed and diploma/degree granted.
-If you have a university or college diploma, you don’t need to document elementary or secondary school education.
+Make sure your educational information is accurate and reflects whether your program was completed and diploma/degree granted.
+If you have a university degree or college diploma, you don’t need to document elementary or secondary school education.
 Don’t forget to tell us about academic awards you have received.

 - Updated references.
 Talk to your references about the opportunity so we don’t take them by surprise.
-If someone said, “Sure, use me as a reference any time,” five years ago, ensure the offer still stands and their contact information is accurate.
+Five years ago, if someone said, “Sure, use me as a reference any time” and that was five years ago, ensure the offer still stands and their contact information is accurate.